danielwang/aemo-gel-site/docs/guides/roles/ux-designer.md

 sidebar_position: 1
 ---

+import Foundation from '../foundation' import Foundations from '../foundations'

 >What do I need to know as a UX designer?
 Here are the resources to help designers onboarding!

 ## Design Practice